wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * 8300 TCP for RPC (Remote Procedure Call) by all Consul server agents to handle incoming requests from <strong>other Consul agents</strong> to discover services and make Value requests for Consul KV

-   * 8301 TCP/UDP for Serf <strong>LAN</strong> Gossip on the same cluster for Consensus communication, for agreement on adding data to the data store, and replication of data
+   * 8301 TCP/UDP for Serf <strong>LAN</strong> Gossip within the same region cluster for Consensus communication, for agreement on adding data to the data store, and replication of data
    * 8302 TCP/UDP for Serf <strong>WAN</strong> Gossip across regions

    * 8500 & 8501 <strong>TCP-only</strong> for localhost API and UI